Family First - How to protect loved ones in your car and on the road

 - The Canadian Automobile Association used decades of experience in road safety, along with expert assistance from the Canadian Medical Association and the Canadian Association of Occupational Therapists, to design a toolkit for seniors and their loved ones.
 Use the toolkit to assess fitness to drive under different conditions, stay safe behind the wheel, maintain driving confidence as you age, and take concrete steps to modify driving habits if needed.
 Learn More

 - CarFit, an educational program for senior drivers, provides a quick, yet comprehensive review of how well you and your vehicle work together.
 Personal mobility is critical for healthy aging, but ill-fitting vehicles can make it uncomfortable and unsafe to drive.
 Today’s vehicles have many features that offer enhanced restraints and protection, yet many drivers are unaware of those features or how to use them properly.
 CarFit helps to identify how the fit of your vehicle can affect your driving and how minor adjustments and adaptations can assist your changing needs.
-CarFit is free of charge for participants and is open to CAA Members and the public.
-Sign up for a CarFit clinic at caask.ca/carfit.
+CarFit is free of charge for CAA members and the public.
+Learn more

 - 55 Alive Mature Drivers Program offered by Saskatchewan Safety Council.
 Contact the Saskatchewan Safety Council for more information.